Shellfish and Aquaculture

 Friedman, Carolyn, Principal Investigator

-Washington Sea Grant research documents the effects on performance of later-life and transgenerational Pacific oysters due to early exposure to acidified waters, and assesses genetic factors for breeding acidification-tolerant lines.
+Washington Sea Grant research documented the effects on performance of later-life and transgenerational Pacific oysters due to early exposure to acidified waters, and assessed genetic factors for breeding acidification-tolerant lines.

 Friedman, Carolyn, Principal Investigator